-6.2 Possible future extensions and development directions
+5 6.2 Possible future extensions and development directions

 At this point the system is capable of monitoring SP signatures and electrode temperatures.
-While additional environmental data is provided for the Schilthorn site by the PERMOS network station located right next to our system, future extensions should integrate measurements of all relevant data required to analyze SP signatures with regard to subsurface flow in order to attain self-sufficiency.
-The additional, integrated measurement of snow cover, fluid pressure, salinity and pH and subsurface electrical conductivity greatly enhances the analysis possibilities, and is required if subsurface tomography is to be implemented.
-Measurements of local electrical permittivity and fluid conductivity could further improve subsurface parameterization for process-based analysis, and could be used for calibration of electrical resistivity measurements, which exhibit spatially variable resolution characteristics.
+While additional environmental data is provided for the Schilthorn site by the PERMOS network station located right next to our system, future extensions should integrate the measurements of all relevant data required to analyze SP signatures with regard to subsurface flow.
+The additional, integrated measurement of snow cover, fluid pressure, salinity and pH, and subsurface electrical conductivity greatly

+- 10 enhance the analysis possibilities, and are required if subsurface tomography is to be implemented.
 Also, contact resistances between electrodes should be measured for the same dipoles as used for the SP readings (at this point, for technical reasons this is not the case), allowing better analysis of long-term changes.
 Contact resistances should optimally be measured using alternating currents, thereby reducing electrode polarization and increasing accuracy of the readings.
-Aside from the need to improve electrical isolation in the system, the measurement of voltage drops over temperature sensors provides a useful quality assessment tool that can help in identifying periodic signals caused by systematic measurement errors.
+Aside from the need to improve electrical isolation in the system, the measurement of voltage drops over temperature sensors provides a useful quality - 15 assessment tool that can help in identifying periodic signals caused by systematic measurement errors.